 3 cr.
 Undergraduate/Graduate.

-Theoretical and practical skills to design and control automated manufacturing systems and industrial processed through science-based theoretical advancements and state-of-the-art industrial applications.
+Theoretical and practical skills to design and control automated manufacturing systems and industrial processes through science-based theoretical advancements and state-of-the-art industrial applications.

 Current Offerings: https://catalog.uwm.edu/course-search/